TruePeople/TruePeople.SharePreview/Readme.md

 Run the build.ps1 script that is located in the package folder.
 When you run the script you can specify what version you would like to give it and if you want to package it up for Umbraco or NuGet.
 This will then generate the packages inside the same folder.

+** We are working on implementing segment support to this package.**

+# Changelog

+## v1.0.0
+	- Initial package release

+---